lopezdsr/sql-query/sql-query.md

 **Note:** The Cloud Resource Name (CRN) is a mandatory part of an SQL Query REST endpoint call.
 The CRN Copy button copies your CRN to clipboard and you can just paste it into your API call.

 <!--BLH; 13 FEB 2018: This will be uncommented later.
+aa
-Click [here](https://developer.ibm.com/api/view/cloudsqlquery-prod:cloud-sql-query) for more information about how to use the REST API.
+[This IBM developerWorks article](https://developer.ibm.com/api/view/cloudsqlquery-prod:cloud-sql-query) contains additional information about how to use the REST API. aa
-At the end of the month when the Bluemix catalog is combined with AE, the URL will change to https://developer.ibm.com/api/view/cloudsqlquery/cloud-sql-query -->
+Note to Andrea: When the Bluemix catalog is combined with AE, the URL abwill change to https://developer.ibm.com/api/view/cloudsqlquery/cloud-sql-query -->